Method of delivery: Online

 The aim of the course is to improve recognition of initial symptoms of abnormal (high or low) tone and speed-up referral to appropriate specialists.
 In turn, the course aims to reduce the time to diagnosis and quicken provision of suitable treatment and/or therapy and improve the experience of the child/young person and family.
 Overall the course aims to improve the future outcomes for children with abnormal tone.
 We present a structured approach to investigation and management.

 This is a 2-day course that will be delivered online in a virtual environment.
 You are expected to attend for the whole 2 days.
+It is recomended that you join the course via a laptop or computer.
+Please make sure that you join with a working microphone and video.

 The virtual course will be delivered in exactly the same way as the face-to-face course.